jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v1.md

 - [Tuple](https://tuple.app/) has been by far, the best screensharing experience I have ever had but the price point was a bit too high for us to keep using it.

-- We've also been using [Loom](https://www.loom.com/) to send short screencasts while working on features for feedback or identifying bugs.
+- We've also been using [Loom](https://www.loom.com/) to send short screencasts while working on features for feedback or showing bugs.
 Significantly easier than the Quicktime method I've used in the past, and it's free for the next few months.

 - [Around](https://www.around.co/) is still in private beta, but I'm excited to try it as well.

-## Stuff I'm Watching/Reading/Listening To/Looking At
+## Cool Stuff I'm Enjoying

-In another [interesting thread](https://twitter.com/azlenelza/status/1246612847427112960?s=20) started by Azlen he explored what blogging interfaces might look like in the future which soon led me down the rabbit hole of looking at [futureofinformation](http://futureofinformation.com/) again, and then _that_ led me to Christoph Labacher's [personal landing page](https://www.christophlabacher.com/).
+- In another [interesting thread](https://twitter.com/azlenelza/status/1246612847427112960?s=20) started by Azlen he explored what blogging interfaces might look like in the future which soon led me down the rabbit hole of looking at [futureofinformation](http://futureofinformation.com/) again, and then _that_ led me to Christoph Labacher's [personal landing page](https://www.christophlabacher.com/).
 It is beautiful.

-Started listening to John Vervaeke's _Awakening from the Meaning Crisis_, upon Stian's recommendation in [his latest newsletter](https://networkedthought.substack.com/p/learning-effectively-with-podcasts).
+- Started listening to John Vervaeke's _Awakening from the Meaning Crisis_, upon Stian's recommendation in [his latest newsletter](https://networkedthought.substack.com/p/learning-effectively-with-podcasts).
 The lecture series is about 50 hours long, so this will take me a while.
 A description:

 > [H]ow cognitive science, existential philosophy, Buddhism, Hellenistic philosophy and psychedelics can be used to address the meaning crisis. _John Vervaeke_, PhD is an award-winning lecturer at the University of Toronto in the departments of psychology, cognitive science and Buddhist psychology.
 In this series Vervaeke will give the history of the meaning crisis, how it is affecting society today, and then give an account on how we can address this problem.
 Very well integrated understanding.
 Weaving together historical narrative and contemporary science to paint a compelling picture of foundation of the meta-crisis of out times.

-Watched Season 3 episode 1 & 2 of _Westworld_, and wow.
+- Watched Season 3 episodes 1 & 2 of _Westworld_, and wow.

 **SPOILERS AHEAD, SKIP THIS SECTION**.